CMU-Graphics/Scotty3D/docs/pathtracer/overview.md

 The files that you will work with for PathTracer are all under `src/student` directory.
 Some of the particularly important ones are outlined below.
 Methods that we expect you to implement are marked with "TODO (PathTracer)", which you may search for.

+We have also provided you very powerful debugging tool in `src/student/debug.h` and `src/student/debug.cpp`.
+Please see the comments in those two files in order to use them effectively. :-)

 | File(s)  |      Purpose      |  Need to modify? |
 |----------|-------------------|------------------|
 | `student/pathtracer.cpp` |  This is the main workhorse class.
 Inside the ray tracer class everything begins with the method `Pathtracer::trace_pixel` in pathtracer.cpp.
 This method computes the value of the specified pixel in the output image. | Yes |